 For the existing business, a reinsurance program is in place covering underwriting death and disability risks of the insurance portfolio by a surplus reinsurance treaty.
-Starting from YE19 a new stop loss reinsurance treaty is in place covering part of the lapse risk.
+Starting from YE2019 a stop loss reinsurance treaty is in place covering part of the lapse risk.
+In 2020 the scope of the contract was extended to the unit linked portfolio with guarantee denominated in CHF and EUR, beforehand it was limited to the respective EUR portfolio.
+The treaty has been renewed in December 2021.
 The reinsurance program is subject to the Life Actuarial Function opinion regarding its risk mitigation efficiency and adequacy in accordance with the GHO Group Actuarial Function Policy and related guidelines.